ICCL2021 in a nutshell

 Authors are invited to submit full papers for publication in Springer's LNCS.
-A selection of papers will be invited for a special issue in Annals of Operations Research.
-The theme of this special issue: Optimization and Artificial Intelligence in Logistics Management.
+A selection of papers will be invited for a special issue in a scientific journal (to be announced).
+The theme of this special issue: Artificial Intelligence for Logistics Management.

-A brand new (opened June 2019) hotel and conference center located at the beautiful campus of the University of Twente, surrounded by parks and high-tech businesses.
+The conference was scheduled to take place at the hotel and conference center U Parkhotel, located at the beautiful campus of the University of Twente, surrounded by parks and high-tech businesses.
 However, given the COVID-19 situation, we decided to go for fully online.

 Bringing together researchers and practitioners in the field of Computational Logistics to present their latest results and findings in a fruitful and open-minded environment.